 Molly Peters is a photographer and visual storyteller based in Tucson, AZ.
 She was born and raised on Martha’s Vineyard and has lived in Rome, Boston, New York, and Los Angeles.
 She has an insatiable curiosity about the world around her, and this drive to find new visual inspiration is evident in her photographs.
-Respectful, yet often mysterious or uncanny, her work deals with spirituality, memory, and human connection to the natural world, while reflecting a fierce protectiveness of the people and places she loves.
+Respectful, yet often mysterious or uncanny, her personal work deals with spirituality, memory, and human connection to the natural world, while reflecting a fierce protectiveness of the people and places she loves.
 Recent projects focus specifically on the intersection of spirituality, environmental conservation, and Indigenous rights.

 Molly completed a BA in Photography and Italian Studies at Bard College in 2010, and she earned an MFA in Photography from the Hartford Art School in 2018.
 Her photographs have been shown in solo and group exhibitions in New York, Los Angeles, Palm Springs, Boston, Hartford, and Berlin, and prints of her work are in a number of private collections worldwide.
 One of her photographs is part of the permanent collection of the Burchfield Penney Museum in Buffalo, NY.
 Her most recent photobook, Rancho, was self-published in March 2019.

-For occasional updates on exhibitions, publications, and other announcements, sign up for her newsletter here.
+For quarterly updates on exhibitions, publications, artist talks, and other announcements, sign up for her newsletter here.